googleapis/doc-pipeline/README.md

 1. The script runs `docfx build` over the package in my-dir, and places the resulting HTML inside a subdirectory in `my-dir`.
 The subdirectory is named after the package name found in the metadata.
-1. Note: running through this method will skip on processing xrefs other than the ones found in the metadata.
+1. Note: running through this method will skip on processing xrefs.

 ### Running locally with Cloud Storage bucket